babel/babel/.github/ISSUE_TEMPLATE/A_Support.md

 ---
 name: Support Question
-about: If you just have a question
+about: If you have a support question: please check out our Slack, StackOverflow, Twitter

 ---